 Cosmetic and personal care products

 What is applied to the skin may be more important than what we ingest.
 The gut is pretty good at blocking toxin absorption when it’s working properly.
 Through the skin, however, toxins can readily reach the bloodstream.
-Many common products we use daily are linked to allergies, endocrine disruption, and cancer, yet they continue to be sold and used by millions.
-Being cautious and particular about what products we buy and use is especially important for children, pregnant women, the elderly, and those with compromised immune systems.

 The Environmental Working Group provides a fantastic resource called Skin Deep, which critically evaluates specific products and brands and rates them on a safety concern scale from 1–10.
 Below are some examples of harmful ingredients that should be avoided: